openaire/guidelines-literature-repositories/docs/field_creator.rst

 Subproperty creatorName (M)
 ---------------------------

-The name of the author (occurence: 1).
+The name of the author (occurrence: 1).
 The format should be: family, given.
 Non-roman names may be transliterated according to the
 `ALA-LC <http://www.loc.gov/catdir/cpso/roman.html>`_ schemas.

 .. _dci:creator_nameType: